-Figure 2: Distribution of inflows and outflows per district, 1994-2021 seen, there is an overall positive trend until the mid-2010s, after which the number of relocations declined again.
-The same holds true for the number of affected workers, albeit with a less pronounced decline.
-Hence, at the maximum we can observe up to 11,000 relocations and close to 100,000 affected workers per year.
+Norkers in relocating establishments Number of relocations Number of relocations Number of workers Year the maximum we can observe up to 11,000 relocations and close to 100,000 affected workers per year.
 All in all, we can show that establishment relocations have become more prevalent over time in Germany.
 Figure A.1 in the Appendix further confirms this notion and shows that the share of establishments that have relocated has also increased over time.